dansand/Python/part1/lists.md

 ~~~

 This is different from how variables worked in lesson 1, and more similar to how a spreadsheet works.

+##Slicing

+lists, (like a variety of pythn data structures), also have a slicing operation which allows us to retrieve a slice of the sequence i.e. a part of the sequence.

 > ## Turn a string into a list {.challenge}
 >